Execution of Sambhaji: Execution

 Sambhaji and Kavi Kalash were taken to the Imperial encampment near the Bhima river.
 Despite Sambhaji's royal status, he was not accorded the same respect as the Mughals granted to the rulers of Bijapur and Golconda.
 Instead, he and his ministers were humiliated by being dressed as buffoons in long fool's caps with bells attached, mounted on a camel, and paraded through the Mughal camps amidst the beating of drums and the pealing of trumpets.
 They were then presented to Aurangzeb, who was offering a thanksgiving prayer.
 According to the Mughal chronicler, Khafi Khan (Note: Khafi Khan wrote his chronicles decades after the execution.
 He is not believed to have been an eye witness to the trial and execution of Sambhaji or Aurangzeb's Deccan campaign) and Ishwar Das Nagar, that very night, Sambhaji and Kavi Kalash were blinded with red-hot irons.
+A panel of ulama sentenced Sambhaji to death for killing muslims and plunder of towns.
 On 11 March 1689, at Koregaon on the River Bhima, where Aurangzeb was encamped, Sambhaji was beheaded.
 Aurangzeb's dream was thus fulfilled before he had been six years in the Deccan.
 The entire region from Narmada to Tungabhadra now lay under his dominion.
 The land where Shivaji had once fought was subdued, and no signs of resistance remained.
+Sambhaji's remains were fed to the dogs.